Visual Compositional Tuning: Experiments

 \method successfully scales the $k$-value distribution of the training dataset.
-The number of capabilities sampled during generation ($k_{gen}$) in the \textbf{Capability Sampling} step (\S\ref{subsec:data_recipe}) practically acts as the lower bound of the question's final $k$-value for two reasons: 1) Object recognition capability is implicitly assumed by the conversation generator (i.e. Gemini~\cite{team2023gemini}) during generation and verification steps (see Fig.~\ref{fig:capability_inflation} in Appendix).
-We hypothesize that ``object-oriented"ness is implicitly required to generate high-quality questions about the image, likely due to the biases in the image sources.
+The number of capabilities sampled during generation ($k_{gen}$) in the \textbf{Capability Sampling} step (\S\ref{subsec:data_recipe}) practically acts as the lower bound of the question's final $k$-value for two reasons: 1) The object recognition capability is implicitly assumed by the conversation generator (i.e., Gemini~\cite{team2023gemini}) during generation and verification steps (see Fig.~\ref{fig:capability_inflation} in the Appendix).
+We hypothesize that grounding questions in specific objects is implicitly required to generate high-quality questions about the image, likely due to biases in the image sources.
 We note that \method does not change the visual contents of the images.
-2) We find that spatial capabilities such as scene understanding, spatial recognition, and spatial relationship are often related in practice as the question becomes spatially complex (see Fig.~\ref{fig:capability_correlation} in Appendix).
+2) We find that spatial capabilities such as scene understanding, spatial recognition, and spatial relationship are often related in practice as the question becomes spatially complex (see Fig.~\ref{fig:capability_correlation} in the Appendix).
 The spatial orientation of objects can be influenced by the overall layout of the scene.
 For example, what is ``on the left side of" an object could be described as ``behind", depending on their relative depth.

 \PAR{Effect of Matching \original Distribution.} We isolate the complexity effect from \method's performance gain by controlling for the sample generator.
-We generate a 16K-sample compositional tuning data whose capability and $k$-value distribution matches that of \original~\cite{llava15}.
+We generate 16K-sample compositional tuning data whose capability and $k$-value distribution matches that of \original~\cite{llava15}.
 Similar to the original \method data recipe, we mix this complexity-matched compositional tuning data with the random 5\% subset of the VIT data.
 We compare this training dataset with the following baselines: 1) a random subset of the VIT data with the same size, 2) original \method with 16K compositional tuning data, and 3) the full VIT dataset.
 As shown in Tab.~\ref{tab:matching_llava}, the performance of complexity-matched \method ($\method_{llava}$) stands at 97.6\% (compared to the full VIT baseline).
 The performance of original \method jumps to 98.8\%, suggesting that at least half of the performance gain (1.3\% out of 2.6\% improvement over random baseline) in \method comes from higher complexity in the compositional tuning data.